kalughle/ps-kCreds/README.md

 ```

 Additionally, you can use the `-InstallForSystem` switch and the script will install th module to the systems module directory.
+- *Note: You must be in an elevated prompt to perform this action*
 ```powershell
 PS> .\install.ps1 -InstallForSystem
 ```

 Fianlly, the `-InstallAtCustomPath` parameter can be used to specify a custom install path as a string.
+- *Note: You may need to be in an elevated prompt to perform this action*
 ```powershell
 PS> .\install.ps1 -InstallAtCustomPath "C:\MyModuleDirectory"
 ```